HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Experimental Setup

 The most common method for upsampling is that of barycentric interpolation, which is used in this section as a baseline and described in \cref{sec:barycentric_interpolation}.
 It should be noted, however, that the approach in \cref{sec:barycentric_interpolation} is modified when the number of source positions is only 5 in the low-resolution \ac{HRTF}.
 This is because if no triangle can be formed around the point to be interpolated, which is sometimes the case at this low resolution, then the three closest points need to be used instead.

-\subsubsection{Baseline-2 - non-individual HRTF selection}
+\subsubsection{Baseline-3 - non-individual HRTF selection}

-As mentioned in \cref{sec:intro}, instead of interpolating a low-resolution \ac{HRTF} we can just select a \ac{HRTF} from a database.
-This \ac{HRTF} selection approach is also used as a baseline against the proposed \ac{SRGAN} approach.
+As mentioned in \cref{sec:intro}, instead of interpolating a low-resolution \ac{HRTF}, we can just select an \ac{HRTF} from a database.
 In this baseline, instead of randomly selecting an \ac{HRTF}, two \acp{HRTF} are selected from the training dataset based on their average \ac{LSD} error when comparing them against all other \acp{HRTF} in the training set.
 The subject whose \ac{HRTF} produces the lowest average \ac{LSD} error is considered the most generic (Selection-1), and the subject whose \ac{HRTF} produces the largest average \ac{LSD} error is considered the most unique (Selection-2).
 It must be highlighted, however, that this selection is only based on the \ac{LSD}, and not all \ac{LSD} errors have the same perceptual relevance.